Engagement Maximization: Introduction

 A key challenge for these algorithms is to manage users' incentives.
 Content is presented sequentially in ``news feeds,'' ``recommendations,'' or ``timelines,'' and users can choose freely \emph{what} to pay attention to and \emph{when} to stop using the platform based on the entire history of content presented thus far.
 From the platform's perspective, providing the most useful content immediately is suboptimal, as a user might become satisfied and choose to stop using the platform, limiting the quantity of advertisements the platform can display to the user.
 On the other hand, if the user anticipates that the platform will never provide useful content, they will never begin to use the platform in the first place.

+A second, subtler challenge is to manage the algorithm's own ``incentives''.
+As is suggested by the previous paragraph, to maximize user's \emph{ex ante} engagement, platforms often design these algorithms with an initial commitment of providing reliable and wide-ranging content.
+Subsequent training of the algorithms based on user interactions, however, can induce algorithms to behave in a dynamically inconsistent manner.
+For instance, at a later time, the algorithm may ``learn'' to steer users into niche ``rabbit holes '' (\cite{news_tiktok}) because it delivers short-term engagement gains.
+When the platform lacks long term commitment power, this cause users to question the credibility of the platform's stated design goals.
+It is therefore unclear, ex-ante, whether concerns about dynamic inconsistency meaningfully constrain algorithm design.

+Engagement maximization is relevant in many other contexts.
+We will pair the example of an internet platform engaging a user with a second example, that of a teacher who seeks to maximize the engagement of a student who cares only about passing a test.\footnote{We are grateful to Emir Kamenica for suggesting this alternative setting as an application of our model.} Our theoretical framework applies to this setting without modification.

-In this paper, we study the optimal design of sequential information presentation from a principal-agent perspective.
-The principal (the platform) provides the agent (the user) with information.
-The agent gets instrumental value from the information (i.e. the value of information is from facilitating decision making), and chooses when to stop engaging with the platform.\footnote{We show that it is without loss of generality to assume the agent does not process the information selectively; that is, the agents attends to the information the principal provides in equilibrium.} The rate at which the agent can process information is limited, and the agent experiences an opportunity cost of time spent on the platform net of any utility from using the platform.
-The principal's goal is to maximize the attention the agent allocates to the platform (which will be equivalent in equilibrium to maximizing the stopping time), and the principal accomplishes this by choosing the nature of the information provided to the agent.
+We study the optimal design of sequential information presentation from a principal-agent perspective.
+The principal (the platform/teacher) provides the agent (the user/student) with information.
+The agent derives value from the information, and chooses when to stop engaging with the provided information.\footnote{We show that it is without loss of generality to assume the agent does not process the information selectively; that is, the agents attends to the information the principal provides in equilibrium.} The rate at which the agent can process information is limited, and the agent experiences an opportunity cost of time spent on the platform net of any utility from using the platform.
+The principal's goal is to maximize the attention the agent allocates to the platform (which under some conditions will be equivalent in equilibrium to maximizing the stopping time), and the principal accomplishes this by choosing the nature of the information provided to the agent.
 The key modeling assumptions we impose are that the principal knows perfectly the agent's preferences and that the principal can flexibly manipulate the entire information flow.

-These assumptions capture the state platforms aim to reach with unlimited data and computing power.
+Two modeling features allow us to derive the rich implications in this environment.
+First, our model allows the measures of (i) engagement, (ii) information processing capacity, and (iii) the value of information to differ.
+This allows our model to capture a rich set of possible incentive misalignments between the principle and the agent.
+Second, we analyze our model both with and without intertemporal commitment, which allows us to characterize the implications of a requirement for dynamic consistency on the dynamics of information provision.